cnpls/skadoo/docs/README.md

 - `description` _str, optional_ - Description of argument.
 Defaults to "".
 - `short` _str, optional_ - Short-hand version of flag string.
 Defaults to "-[initials]".
 - `value` _str, optional_ - Value passed with flag argument.
 Defaults to "False".
+- `empty` _str, optional_ - True if no value should be expected.
+Defaults to True.

 **Returns**: